hubverse-org/hubDocs/docs/source/user-guide/tasks.md

 # Defining modeling tasks

 Every Hub is organized around "modeling tasks" that define how the target data should be modelled in terms of

 1. what factors to use for modelling (e.g. date, location, variant, etc) and
 2. the specific format of the model output.

-The [tasks.json configuration file](#tasks-metadata) for a hub is used to structure the modelling tasks so that model submissions can be rapidly validated.
+The [tasks.json configuration file](#tasks-metadata)[^json] for a hub is used to structure the modelling tasks so that model submissions can be rapidly validated.
 Modeling tasks are defined for single or multiple rounds[^multiround].
 The three components of modeling tasks are: